ThingsIXFoundation/docs/docs/mappers/1_lottery.md

 random value it will store it on-chain and associates it with the lottery.
 The dashboard will also show this random value once it's available.

-### Offline draw
+## Offline draw
 With the random value available the ThingsIX Foundation will determine the results.
 It uses an open source tool that can be found [here](https://github.com/ThingsIXFoundation/mapper-lottery).
 The algorithm to perform the draw can be found [here](https://github.com/ThingsIXFoundation/mapper-lottery/blob/main/draw/draw.go).
-With this tool it is possible to determine the results yourself and verify that the ThingsIX
-Foundation published the results correct.
+The summary of this algorithm is that for each sold ticket a number is calculated based on the buyers wallet address, the ticket number and the lottery random value.
+The tickets are sorted by this number and the first `available mappers` tickets will win.
+With this tool it is possible to calculate the results yourself and verify that the ThingsIX Foundation published the correct results.

-### View results
+## View results
 Once the ThingsIX Foundation has published the results the dashboard will show an indication if you won or lost in the lottery.
 If you lost, you are given the ability to claim the tokens you paid for your ticket back.
 If you won, you will